Posts

 Image

-In order to foster trust in our work Pythia Cyber uses the Cyber Security Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing Cyber Security Programs.
-We are guided by the NIST CSF if those programs are the modest first steps of new or small organizations, or if those programs are formal, rigorous programs for mature, mid-sized organizations, or anywhere in between.
+This blog post is about Detect, one of five "pillars" of the NIST CSF .
+This blog post is one of a series of posts, one per pillar.
+Here links to the other posts in this series: Identify Protect (Detect) Respond Recover .
+What is the NIST CSF and why does Pythia Cyber use it?
+The NIST CSF is the cybersecurity Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing a custom Cybersecurity Program (CSP).
+Pythia Cyber is guided by the NIST CSF for programs that are the modest first steps of new or small organizations, for programs that are formal, rigorous programs for mature, mid-sized organizations, and for programs anywhere in between.
 The NIST CSF mantra is simple: Identify, Protect, Detect, Respond, Recover.
 But this overview is also very abstract.
 So this blog post is one of a series to make these concepts a bit more concrete.
-There will be one blog post for each "pillar" as NIST calls them.
-This blog post is about Detect.
-Detect is the step no one outside of System Administration ever thinks about.
-The Sys Admins live and breathe Detect, so this blog post is not for them, they don't need it.
-This blog post is for those who work with them, or who manage them, or who manag...
+As we covered in the first post in this series (follow the "Identify" li...

 NIST CSF Overview: Protect